TenthPres/TouchPointScripts/README.md

 - [**Global > Birthdays & Anniversaries**](Global%20Reports) - Generate a list of partners who have birthdays or
 anniversaries coming up, and email it to the appropriate people.
 We use this to send cards to partners each month.

+- [**Mailchimp Sync**](Mailchimp) - Sync Mailchimp subscribers both ways (from Mailchimp to TouchPoint and vice versa), across multiple Mailchimp accounts and with Mailchimp Interests as TouchPoint Subgroups.

 - [**Recent Communion**](RecentCommunion) - Indicate who has attended services where communion has been served.